kezdawggy/Kucoin_MarketPairs_AWS_Freq/README.md

 Then I do some ninja work to render a csv object that can be plugged into the freqtrade static pair list

-This file is called static_pair_list.csv
+This file is called freqtrade_pairlist.csv